zHaytam/PathfindersVisualizer/README.md

 # Pathfinders Visualizer

-An Angular App to visualize two pathfinders (A* and Dijkstra)
+An Angular App to visualize pathfinders (currently only A*)!